google-deepmind/penzai/docs/index.rst

   Japanese art of bonsai.*

-Penzai is a JAX library for writing models as legible, functional pytree data structures, with tools that make it easy to visualize, edit, and analyze them both before and after they are trained.
+Penzai is a JAX library for writing models as legible, functional pytree data structures, along with tools for visualizing, modifying, and analyzing them.
+Penzai focuses on **making it easy to do stuff with models after they have been trained**, making it a great choice for research involving reverse-engineering or ablating model components, inspecting and probing internal activations, performing model surgery, debugging architectures, and more.
+(But if you just want to build and train a model, you can do that too!)

+With Penzai, your neural networks could look like this:

+.. container:: glued-cell-output

+  .. glue:any:: penzai_teaser
+    :doc: _include/_glue_figures.ipynb

+This is an interactive visualization; try clicking the `▶` buttons to expand layers and look at their parameters!
+(You can also hold shift while scrolling to scroll horizontally instead of vertically.)

-It is structured as a collection of modular tools, designed together but each useable independently:
+Penzai is structured as a collection of modular tools, designed together but each useable independently:

 * `penzai.nn` (``pz.nn``): A declarative combinator-based neural network